LeonMillerDA/promotion-sales-analysis/README.md

 ## OLS Regression
 - Fitted an OLS model with promotion as a categorical variable.
 - Regression summary includes coefficients, p-values, and R².
+> **Note:** Statistical significance of coefficients was assessed via p-values; details are provided in the notebook.

 **OLS Regression Results:**
 <img src="images/ols_regression_summary.png" width="600"/>

 ---